Table of Contents

 {"django": 26391, "celery-worker": 26424}

-If you start or stop individual services, the .swirl file should only have the names and pids for running services.
+If you manually start or stop services, the .swirl file updates accordingly.

 ps -ef | grep daphne